 As you get your affairs in order, you may also want to get your financial life organized.

-SoFi Money® makes it easy to manage your money by allowing you to earn competitive interest, save, and spend, all in one account.
+A SoFi Checking and Savings® online bank account makes it easy to manage your money by allowing you to earn up to 1.25% APY, save, and spend, all in one account.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.